rstgroup/json-api-php/README.md

 ```

 ### One-to-many
-For now we know how to define `one-to-one` relation (post has author), but what about `one-to-many` relation type (author has posts)?
-This is how we do it with `Author` class...
+For now we know how to define a `one-to-one` relation (post has an author), but what about `one-to-many` relation (author has posts)?
+This is how it should be done in case of the `Author` class:
 ```php
 class Author implements EntityInterface
 {